Oyebanji Moves to Unlock Ekiti Tourism Potential, Assures Communities of Custodial Rights

 Earlier, the Director-General of the Ekiti State Bureau of Tourism Development, Amb.
 Wale Ojo-Lanre, disclosed that the state’s tourism policy and development master plan had been completed and was ready for implementation.

-He noted that the administration was prepared to invest significantly in the sector, emphasizing that the groundwork laid through the policy framework would drive sustainable tourism development.
+He noted the administration was prepared to invest significantly in the sector, emphasizing the groundwork laid through the policy framework would drive sustainable tourism development.

 “We have put in place a comprehensive tourism policy and master plan.
 The next phase is implementation, and that requires the cooperation of host communities,” he said.